jwiggerthale/HiL-Machine-Learnig/XAI/Readme.md

 In terms of XAI, we implement saliency maps using GradCAM.
 Thereby, we obtain heatmaps showing which pixels in the image have a high impact on the model's prediction.
 Beyond that, we implement integrated gradients allowing detailed inference on pixel attributions.

 For UQ, we implement Monte Carlo (MC) dropout.
-By calculating the entropy within the predictions and dividing by log(k), we obtain a normalized uncertainty score allowing define limits for when to check the model's output manually.
+By calculating the uncertainty of model for all samples of the training set and normalizing scores to range 0 - 1, we are able to define borders for when operator intervention is necessary.